 Plan Type Water Resource Management Plan Plan Owner/Competent Authority Essex and Suffolk Water Currency 2010 - 2035 Region/Geographic Coverage Essex and Suffolk Resource Zones Sector Water Related work HRA/AA Available as part of the Final WRMP Document Details Potential impacts that could cause 'in-combination' effects The Water Resources Management Plan sets out how Essex and Suffolk Water propose to ensure that there is sufficient security of water supplies to meet the anticipated demands of its customers over the 25-year planning period from 2010 to 2035.
 In terms of Essex & Suffolk Water's WRMP Final Planning Solution, only the Abberton Scheme was identified as having the potential to have effects on European sites, namely the Ouse Washes, The Wash, the Stour Estuary and Abberton Reservoir.
-The HRA concluded that the scheme would not significantly Essex Resource Zone Strategy adversely effect the Ouse Washes, The Wash and the Stour Estuary.
-However, further studies were undertaken to inform an Appropriate Assessment for Abberton Scheme Abberton Reservoir.
-Following liaison with Natural England, these studies were The Company will continue its strategy for implementing the Abberton Scheme.
-Currently all the necessary planning consents have been obtained and a number of the environmental enhancements around the western section have been completed.
-ESW will continue to work closely with the Environment Agency and other groups to deliver the scheme. also able to conclude that the scheme would not have significant adverse effects on the integrity of the site and so an appropriate assessment was not required.
-Indeed, Natural England stated that, "In our view, the Abberton Reservoir Scheme is likely to have a significant positive effect on the conservation status of the migratory and wintering waterfowl assemblages in the short-, medium- and Baseline Metering long-term future of the statutorily designated site."
+The HRA concluded that the scheme would not significantly adversely effect the Ouse Washes, The Wash and the Stour Estuary.
+However, further studies were undertaken to inform an Appropriate Assessment for Abberton Reservoir.
+Following liaison with Natural England, these studies were Essex Resource Zone Strategy Abberton Scheme Baseline Metering long-term future of the statutorily designated site."
 ESW is committed to achieving universal metering in Essex by 2020.
 To do this it intends to apply for powers to compulsory meter from 2015 onwards.